unitycatalog/unitycatalog/docs/README.md

 ## Deploying the Documentation

-After you're satisfied with the changes, you can deploy the documentation to GitHub Pages.
+After you're satisfied with the changes, please deploy the documentation to your own repo's GitHub Pages.
+Please include a link to this deployment for any docs PRs, as this will help streamline reviews.

 ### 1. Ensure GitHub Pages is Enabled